Detectability and global observer design for 2D Navier-Stokes equations with uncertain inputs: Proofs

-To this end we recall Parseval's identity, and classical relations between the smoothness of a function and the decay of its Fourier coefficients (see~\cite[Theorem 3.2.9]{Grafakos2008}), which allow to differentiate Fourier series of a function of $H^2$-class (e.g.~\cite[p.182]{Grafakos2008}) to compute norms of $\nabla\vu$ and $\Delta\vu$:
+and classical relations between the smoothness of a function and decay of its Fourier coefficients (see~\cite[Theorem 3.2.9]{Grafakos2008}), and differentiate Fourier series of a function of $H^2$-class (e.g.~\cite[p.182]{Grafakos2008}) to compute norms of $\nabla\vu$ and $\Delta\vu$:

-Now we break the series in~\eqref{eq:ul1} into a finite sum and the remainder:
+Now we split~\eqref{eq:ul1} into a finite sum and the remainder:

 and make use of~\eqref{eq:u-l2}-\eqref{eq:u-Lap} to derive~\eqref{eq:AgmoN}:

 By coarea formula:

 To compute the latter line intergal along the circle set $x_1=r\sin(t)$ and $x_2=r\cos(t)$: